What’s the problem?

 There are two big problems: First, we need more infrastructure investment, nearly to the tune of $1trillion/year or $3.7 trillion/year!
 It is difficult to guess just how much this figure is because most estimates come from those with an interest in drumming up infrastructure investment and financialisation.

-Second, is who decides what infrastructure gets built.
-Good infrastructure benefits society as a whole, it has a low environmental impact and it lasts a long time.
+Second, it’s about who decides what infrastructure gets built.
+Good infrastructure benefits society as a whole, has a low environmental impact and lasts a long time.
 But when private firms and financiers build infrastructure, it is with the view to maximise short-term profit.
 For investors, this infrastructure is simply a “stable, contracted cash flow for the long-term”, not a means by which society can live well within planetary limits.

 How do financial markets affect this?

 Infrastructure has become an “asset class”, ‘driven by the need to generate competitive returns for investors’ (in particular for the largest financial firms!).
 This typically neglects the long-term, social and environmental challenges of the 21st century.
 For example, rather than being small and fitted to local conditions, ‘the Baku-Tbilisi-Ceyhan (BTC) oil pipeline’ is 1,760 kilometers long: it is standardised to make such a project easier to understand and sell to investors.
 The World Economic Forum has gone so far as to release a global blueprint with the warning: “The Blueprint is intended as a resource for policy-makers in an era when investors are “global shoppers” for infrastructure.”